-Back, side or stomach?
-If you're in good health and sleep well, you probably settle into your most comfortable sleep position and think little more about it.
+If you're in good health and sleep well, you probably settle into your most comfortable sleep position and think a little more about it.

-Your brain, however, has its own preferred sleep position.
-To ignore what it’s telling you could put you at an increased risk of Alzheimer's.
+Your brain, however, has its preferred sleep position.
+Ignoring what it’s telling you could put you at an increased risk of Alzheimer's.
 Here’s what you need to know…

-Researchers theorize that the removal of this waste is critical for healthy brain function and prevention of memory loss.
-So, just how does your brain remove waste?
+Researchers theorize that removing this waste is critical for healthy brain function and prevention of memory loss.
+So, how does your brain remove waste?

 How Your Brain Removes Waste